 Darker and Edgier: While not as tense and brooding as the final books, Chamber of Secrets presents a huge leap in violence from the first book.
 More importantly, though, it introduces elements that are flat-out horror and can be argued not to have been surpassed even in the final books.
 Harry hearing the Basilisk's macabre ramblings while the monster stalks the piping system and the sinister, hostile message in blood aren't even the only examples.

 Dead Guy Junior: Tom Marvolo Riddle, named for his father and his maternal grandfather.
 Or for both grandfathers, considering that "Tom" is usually short for "Thomas."

 Didn't Think This Through: Harry and Ron when they steal Mr. Weasley's Flying Car.
 Granted, they're twelve years old at the time.
 Lampshaded by McGonagall when she points out other, more reasonable, things they could have done to get to Hogwarts, and Harry reluctantly admits to himself that stealing a car was pretty stupid.

 Also, over the month they spent brewing the Polyjuice Potion to sneak into the Slytherin dorms, not one of the trio realized they have no idea where those dorms are.

 Dinner with the Boss: Mr. Dursley's potential client and his wife come over to discuss a promotion over dinner.
 When Harry retires to his bedroom, Dobby the house elf appears and begs Harry not to return to Hogwarts.
-When he refuses, the house elf levitates a cake over Harry's head and drops it.
+When he refuses, the house elf levitates Aunt Petunia's pudding and drops it.

 Disney Death: Ginny Weasley gets one in the Chamber of Secrets.